 10 Great Male Duets of the 80s

 One of the musical highlights of my 1980s reminiscences is the duets.
-The concept is a slippery one: duets can certainly get tripped into hokey territory, especially if the collaborations feel forced.
+The concept is a slippery one… duets can certainly get tripped into hokey territory, especially if the collaborations feel forced.
 The artists of the 80s had quite the benchmark to live up to, considering the caliber of duets past: Dinah Washington and Brook Benton, Marvin Gaye and Tammi Terrell, Ray Charles and Betty Carter, and so on.
 Although the 80s produced more seemingly manufactured duets, the end results — more often than not — are great, feel-good records, which consisted of powerhouse artists who found themselves in collaboration, often at the height of their success.

 While the classic duet formula is almost always a love song between a man and a women, some of my favorite duets are between men.
 Yes, the musical bromance is my entire jam.
 And to be honest, I feel like it’s what the world needs more of.

 Over the course of my lifetime, it’s been stunning to witness the steep decline of male intimacy in Western society.
-The knee jerk “that’s gay” trope, especially as it pertains to men being vulnerable, creative, loving, soft or honest with one another is deeply problematic.
-To that end, “gay” being understood as inherently derogatory… I could dedicate an entire post to that baneful ideology.
+The knee jerk “that’s gay” trope, especially as it pertains to men being vulnerable, creative, loving, soft or honest with one another, is deeply problematic.
+To that end, “gay” being understood as inherently derogatory… well, I could dedicate an entire post to that baneful ideology.
 But the idea that normal and healthy expressions are somehow evidence of weakness has been completely damaging to all interpersonal relationships and to community as a whole.
 And there’s data to back it up — data that only adds to the countless testimonies of almost anyone you or I know who has bumped up against this problem.

 A study out of the U.K. reports that 51% of men have less than two close friends and that 2.5 million men are going through life feeling totally alone.
 Furthermore, suicide is now the single biggest killer of men under 45, and accounts for 13 deaths a day, according to the same study.
 Contrastingly, men who bond in healthy ways with other men tend to have less stress, and according to Psychology Today, research concludes that “a good bromance will release oxytocin in the human brain as well—and increased oxytocin can help men live longer, healthier lives.
 (Although some also refer to oxytocin as ‘the love hormone,’ emotionally intense platonic relationships also increase oxytocin.)”
 While several historical and cultural factors make this a multi-faceted, multi-layered concept worthy of exploration, healthy and harmonious relationships between men make life better and safer for all.
 It is well past time for reeducation and healing to begin.

 While it may seem like the male duet has little to do with these heavier concepts, I think the link is actually rather closely related.
-It’s the many imposed, micro, societal “no-nos” that police an already manufactured perception of manhood that feed the beast.
+It’s the many imposed, micro societal “no-nos” that police an already manufactured perception of manhood that feed the beast.

-So in honor of a time when men could sport fitted pants, don long jheri curls and eyeliner… or sing a duet with a buddy, without his masculinity being called into question, I present some of my favorite bromantic duets of the 80s.
+So in honor of a time when men could sport fitted pants, don long jheri curls and eyeliner… or sing a duet with a buddy without his masculinity being called into question, I present some of my favorite bromantic duets of the 80s.

 Smoke Robinson & Rick James